mattyschell/cscl-refresh/README.md

 ## Option 2: Use ESRI Tools

-This should be possible but will require familiarity with the CSCL data model.
+This should be possible but will require patience and familiarity with the CSCL data model.
 And because of the CSCL class extensions any automation must be developed with classic ArcPy 2.7.

 ## Option 3: ESRI XML Export Import

-The CSCL experts suggest this.
-Unknown if it's even possible.
+The CSCL experts suggest this and insist it is possible.